botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 #### Insert and Retrieve

-Inserts the row in the database and returns the inserted row
+Inserts the row in the database and returns the inserted row.

-If you omit returnColumn or idColumn, it will use `id` as the default.
+If you omit `returnColumn` or `idColumn`, it will use `id` as the default.

 Usage: `bp.database.insertAndRetrieve(table_name, data, returnColumn?, idColumn?)`